-We believe that effectively developing and maintaining awareness of our brand is critical to attracting and retaining customers.
-This in turn largely depends on the effectiveness of our customer acquisition strategy, our marketing efforts, our cooperation with institutional funding partners and the success of the channels we use to promote our platform.
-If any of our current customer acquisition strategies or marketing channels becomes less effective, more costly or no longer feasible, we may not be able to attract new customers in a cost-effective manner or convert potential customers into active customers.
+We believe that effectively developing and maintaining awareness of our brand is critical to attracting and retaining users.
+This in turn largely depends on the effectiveness of our user acquisition strategy, our marketing efforts, our cooperation with institutional funding partners and the success of the channels we use to promote our platform.
+If any of our current user acquisition strategies or marketing channels becomes less effective, more costly or no longer feasible, we may not be able to attract new users in a cost-effective manner or convert potential users into active users.